0xpili/0xpili-blog/posts/long-term-games.md

 - Attention is a rare resource.
 Training is a daily exercise in choosing what deserves your focus.
 - Patience is a superpower.
 Speed arrives quietly to people who stopped counting the days.
 - You'll have good and bad days.
 The bad days don't define you.
-- You need a good team, even if on race day you run alone
+- You need a good team, even if on race day you run alone.
 - Take care of yourself.
 Listen to your body.
 We all have limits.
 - Limits are conversation starters.
 "I can't (yet)" is an invitation to renegotiate with yourself.